 Referral to a specialist

 You may be referred to a hospital specialist for further tests.
 You might see a doctor or surgeon who specialises in conditions affecting blood vessels (vascular specialist), or a doctor who specialises in skin conditions (dermatologist).

 Varicose eczema is usually caused by increased pressure in the leg veins.

 When small valves in the veins stop working properly, it's difficult for blood to be pushed upwards against gravity and it can leak backwards.

 This increases the pressure in the veins, which can cause fluid to leak into the surrounding tissue.
 It's thought that varicose eczema may develop as a result of the immune system reacting to this fluid.

 Varicose eczema is more common in people with varicose veins, as these are also often a sign that the leg veins are not working properly.

 Some people develop the condition for no obvious reason, although there are some factors that increase the chance of this happening, including:

-- gender – varicose eczema is more common in women
+- sex – varicose eczema is more common in women

 - obesity – this can increase the pressure in your leg veins